Adjustments and improvements to Subsidy Policies for New Energy Vehicles

 At the end of March 2020, the Chinese State Council decided to extend subsidies for new energy vehicles (including electric vehicles, plug-in hybrids and fuel cell vehicles) until 2022, in order to alleviate the impact of Covid-19 on car sales and fuel.
 The subsidies, which were introduced in 2009, were due to be curtailed this year.

 The government set a target for NEVs to account for a fifth of auto sales by 2025, compared to the current 5 percent.
-The Ministry of Finance hopes that extending the subsidies will help buffer the impact of the pandemic, boost car sales and increase the sector's competitive edge.
+Extending the subsidies aims to buffer the impact of the pandemic, boost car sales and increase the sector's competitive edge.
 Under the new plan, China is extending subsidies for another two years, cutting them by 10 percent, 20 percent and 30 percent year-on-year until their expiry in 2023.

 The subsidies will apply only to passenger cars costing less than RMB 300,000 (USD 42,376) before subsidies.
 Tesla's China-made Model 3 sedan, which is currently priced over the benchmark, has the capacity to be reduced for subsidies.